smileshi/SprunkiIncredibox/README.md

 ## About

-[Sprunki Incredibox](https://sprunkiincredibox.com/) is an innovative spin-off of the popular Incredibox music creation platform.
-This website serves as the main landing page and information hub for Sprunki Incredibox, showcasing its unique features, gameplay, and community.
+[Sprunki Game](https://sprunkiincredibox.com/) is an innovative spin-off of the popular Incredibox music creation platform.
+This website serves as the main landing page and information hub for Sprunki Game, showcasing its unique features, gameplay, and community.

 ## Features

 - Responsive design for optimal viewing on all devices
-- Interactive sections highlighting Sprunki Incredibox's key features
+- Interactive sections highlighting Sprunki Game's key features
 - Embedded game demo
 - Community testimonials
 - Comprehensive FAQ section